-The epistle reading begins, “We entreat you on behalf of Christ, be reconciled to God.”
+The epistle reading begins, “We entreat you on behalf of Christ, be reconciled to God” (NRSV).
 Reconciliation to God is the long-range goal of self-examination, of sorrow for sins, of confession of emptiness apart from God, and of trust in the promise of forgiveness.

 There follows a remarkable statement of the divine action in Christ.
-The statement is a little awkward but is the more striking for that reason.
-Very literally it reads, “The one knowing no sin [Christ], … he [God] made sin, in order that we might become the righteousness of God in him” (5:21, NRSV).
+The statement is a little clumsy but is the more striking for that reason.
+Very literally it reads, “The one knowing no sin [Christ], … he [God] made sin, in order that we might become the righteousness of God in him” (verse 21).

-In the remainder of the passage Paul expands on the roles of the apostles as “ambassadors” of Christ (5:20a), ambassadors who bring to sinners the message that reconciliation is available.
-He goes on to emphasize the great hardships and acts of self-denial that the ambassadors of Christ go through in this work for God (6:4-10), but we will save that for another time.
+In the remainder of the passage Paul elaborates the roles of the apostles as “ambassadors” of Christ (5:20a), ambassadors who bring to sinners the message that reconciliation is available.
+He emphasizes the great hardships and acts of self-denial that the ambassadors of Christ go through in this work for God (6:4-10).
 (The Lectionary dwells more on these trials of the apostle in the readings from this epistle in the early Pentecost season of year B.)

 Matthew 6:1-6, 16-21

 The Gospel reading for Ash Wednesday is subordinate to the prayer of confession in the psalm.
-This selection from the Sermon on the Mount warns against conspicuous consumption in the practice of religion, against public displays when one practices charity (verses 2-4), prays in public (verses 5-6), and when one fasts (verses 16-18).
+This selection from the Sermon on the Mount warns against conspicuous consumption in religion—against public displays when one practices charity (verses 2-4), prays in public (verses 5-6), and when one fasts (verses 16-18).
 Such religiousness for public consumption is its own reward.
 It leaves the relation of God and sinner unaltered (though does one ever really know?).